-James Lovegrove is the author of nearly 40 acclaimed novels and books for children.
+James Lovegrove is the author of over 50 acclaimed novels and books for children.

-James was born on Christmas Eve 1965 and, having dabbled in writing at school, first took to it seriously while at university.
+Having dabbled in writing at school, James first took to it seriously while at university.
 A short story of his won a college competition.
 The prize was £15, and it had cost £18 to get the story professionally typed.
 This taught him a hard but necessary lesson in the harsh economic realities of a literary career.

 Straight after graduating from Oxford with a degree in English Literature, James set himself the goal of getting a novel written and sold within two years.
 In the event, it took two months.
 The Hope was completed in six weeks and accepted by Macmillan a fortnight later.
 The seed for the idea for the novel — a world in microcosm on an ocean liner — was planted during a cross-Channel ferry journey.